-The Medicaid Quality Program collects annual data on treatment from each MCO.
-These indicators are a blend of clinical process and outcome measures related to the topic of treatment.
-The measure set is informed by the NCQA Quality Health Plan Ratings and includes measures from HEDIS as well as the CMS Adult and Child Core Sets.
+The Medicaid Quality Program collects behavioral health-related data from each MCO.
+These indicators are a blend of clinical process and outcome measures related to behavioral health.
+The measure set is informed by the NCQA Quality Health Plan Ratings and includes measures from HEDIS, CMS Adult and Child Core Sets, as well as some DHHS-developed metrics.

-Each measure is compared to NCQA Quality Compass 75th percentile of national Medicaid managed care health plans (HMO).
-An analysis is subsequently conducted to determine if the rates are equal to or higher than the national 75th percentile.
+Each measure is compared to the overall NH MCM rate from the year before.
+For DHHS-developed metrics, the comparison is to a baseline where possible.
+An analysis is subsequently conducted to determine if the rates are equal to or higher than the prior year's NH MCM rates.
 Results are annually presented to internal stakeholders, the Medicaid Medical Care Advisory Council, included in the EQRO Technical Report, and publicly posted to https://medicaidquality.nh.gov.
+All three of these metrics are part of the withhold and incentive program.
+The selected measures support the behavioral health priority area identified in NH's MCM Services Contract.

-NH has identified the following measures previously below the benchmark in 2020 that will be targeted in achieving the objective:
+NH has identified the following behavioral health measures that will be targeted in achieving the objective: